Table of contents

 Serverless GPU

-Serverless GPU provides instant Jupyter notebook environments with GPU access.
+Serverless GPU provides instant notebook environments with GPU access.
 Start coding immediately without configuring pods or infrastructure.
+Includes reactive notebooks with DAG-based execution, checkpoints, and cost tracking.

 What is Serverless GPU?

-Serverless GPU is a managed JupyterHub environment that:
+Serverless GPU is a managed notebook environment that:

 • Starts in seconds